Desert Ridge Phoenix Real Estate Market Report — August 2026

 Desert Ridge Phoenix Real Estate Schools & Districts

 Desert Ridge Phoenix Real Estate is served almost entirely by Paradise Valley Unified District (PVUSD), which earned a B district letter grade per the Arizona Department of Education FY25 A-F release (April 15, 2026).
-While PVUSD overall is a B district, several individual Desert Ridge feeder schools earned A grades with strong point totals, including Pinnacle High School with 97.27 ADE points and Desert Trails Elementary with 95.95 points.
+While PVUSD overall is a B district, five individual Desert Ridge feeder schools earned A grades with strong point totals, including Pinnacle High School with 97.27 ADE points and Desert Trails Elementary with 95.95 points.
 Buyers prioritizing schools should verify exact attendance zone by street address, since a small portion of far-northern Desert Ridge boundary may fall inside Deer Valley Unified District (an A district).

 Paradise Valley Unified District … B-Rated District